svarunid/tinylm/docs/tokenizer/README.md

 Character-based tokenization worked well with various neural network architectures and hence was used in many popular works.
 Yet, it posed a few important limitations:

 - The model's context is limited and the information the model sees before predicting the next token is also limited resulting in poor quality predictions.
-- Increasing the context is computationally expensive at both during inference & training.
+- Increasing the context is computationally expensive during both inference & training.
 - Model demands more data to capture semantic and linguistic features of the text.

 ## Sub-word Tokenizer (Byte-Pair Encoding)